Shark Attack 2: Reception

 The film has been critically panned.

 G Noel.
 Gross of DVD Talk gave the film a negative review and said: "As subtle as a kick in the pants.
 Utterly no concept of suspense.
 Grossly unoriginal without the benefit of even being amusing -- intentionally, or otherwise".

 Popcorn Pictures gave the film 4 out of 10 criticizing the characters and CGI: "You'd assume that I hated Shark Attack II from the overall negative review I've given it here.
 It's not as bad as I'm making it sound, though that is coming from someone who watches so many low quality films that it's hard to make a valid case for any sane person to watch it.
 Better than the first one by a fair distance but still coming a long way off being classed as watchable".

 Sequel

-It was followed by Shark Attack 3: Megalodon in 2002.
+The film was followed by Shark Attack 3: Megalodon in 2002.